 Is the Nintendo Switch 2 backwards compatible?

 Yes, the Nintendo Switch 2 is backwards compatible, supporting both digital and physical Nintendo Switch games.
-This is one of the few details we already knew going into the latest Nintendo Direct, with the Switch 2 reveal in January 2025 confirming backwards compatibility.
-There’s a slight catch, though.
-Not every single original Switch game is compatible, owing to some technical restraints, but we don’t have a full list of what won’t work at the time of writing.
+This is one of the few details we already knew going into the special Nintendo Switch 2 Direct, with the Switch 2 reveal in January 2025 confirming backwards compatibility.
+There's a slight catch, though.
+Not every single original Switch game is compatible, owing to some technical restraints, but we don't have a full list of what won't work at the time of writing.

 Are there any Nintendo Switch 2 accessories?

-There’s our guide to everything we learned about the Nintendo Switch 2 from the April 2025 Nintendo Direct.
-If you want to make the most of the original Nintendo console before the follow-up arrives, be sure to check out our guide to the best Nintendo Switch games while you’re here.
-Or, if you’re looking for something old-school to go with your new Switch 2, see our picks for the best retro handhelds.
+And that's everything you need to know about the Nintendo Switch 2.
+If you want to work out what games to play on Nintendo's hybrid console, be sure to check out our guide to the best Nintendo Switch games while you're here.
+Or, if you're looking for something old-school to go with your new Switch 2, see our picks for the best retro handhelds.